 Here's where most sellers get CLV wrong.
 Revenue-based CLV dramatically overstates actual customer value because it ignores TikTok fees, shipping costs, refunds, and COGS.

 A $150 revenue CLV might be $45 in actual profit after deductions.
+Use the TikTok Shop Fee Calculator to understand exactly how much TikTok takes from each order, then apply those numbers to your CLV formula.
 Tools like Dashboardly calculate profit at the order level, giving you verified CLV numbers based on real margins rather than inflated revenue figures.

 How to identify high value customers on TikTok Shop